Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: A cost-effective approach for achievable elimination scenarios

-The solvability of Problem~\eqref{minimizationproblem} is adressed in the next result.
-The proof, omitted here, is exactly the same as for Theorem 5.1 in \cite{bliman2024feasibility} and relies on the monotonicity and convexity properties of the function $h$.
+The solvability of problem~\eqref{minimizationproblem_chap3} is addressed in the next result.
+The proof is exactly the same as for Theorem 5.1 in \cite{bliman2024feasibility} and thus is not provided here.
+It relies on the monotonicity and convexity properties of the function $h$ (\Cref{s(A)_decreasing}).

-\begin{theorem} Let $\alpha$ satisfy $ s(A(\mu_1+\rho, a + \gamma x^\infty_s(\rho_s)) )< -\alpha < 0 $.
-Then Problem \eqref{minimizationproblem} admits local minimisers.
+\begin{theorem} Let $\alpha$ satisfy $ s\big(A(a + \gamma x^\infty_s)\big)< -\alpha < 0 $.
+Then Problem \eqref{minimizationproblem_chap3} admits local minimisers.
 The latter are also global and their set is convex.
-Moreover, the following holds: \begin{enumerate} \item If $s(A(\mu_1+\rho, a)) > -\alpha$, then any minimiser $\Lambda^*$ satisfies $\Lambda^* > 0_n$ and $h(\Lambda^*)=-\alpha$. \item If $s(A(\mu_1+\rho, a)) \le -\alpha$, then the minimiser is unique and equal to $0_n$. \end{enumerate} \end{theorem}
+Moreover, the following holds: \begin{enumerate} \item If $s(A(a)) > -\alpha$, then any minimiser $\Lambda^*$ satisfies $\Lambda^* > 0_n$ and $h(\Lambda^*)=-\alpha$. \item If $s(A(a)) \le -\alpha$, then the minimiser is unique and equal to $0_n$. \end{enumerate} \end{theorem}